iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > stopped working, reinstalled twice, still not working, Have reinstall after a while.
 Working much better<br> :date: __2021-04-14 08:44:45__

 > Moved to anew and in all othe respects reliable huawei p30 Pro.
 Suddenly the app is highly erratic in what it deems is an active pace and is under recording the same.
 I know by timing myself I am walking at 130 steps per minute, the app recognises I'm walking but does not record these as brisk minutes in a cases.
 I suspect its recording brisk for less than half the actual brisk walked<br> :date: __2021-04-13 21:26:39__

-> The app is great to motivate to go out and do your challenge.
-The negative side is that many times I have gone for long walks and forgot to open the app and see the little man walking......and my over 60minwalks were not registered as brisk walk, even if was a more than brisk......I now giving up to challenge myself on this app.<br> :date: __2021-04-12 12:11:43__